nayanyempati/Helpdesk-System/README.md

 7. Create form like Login, register, create ticket etc.
 8. Build front-end app (ng build)

-[Nikhil Kongari 10627715] - Backend
+**[Nikhil Kongari 10627715]** - Backend
 1. Created .Net 7 Restful API (Used Visual Studio to create .net 7 application)
-2. Create controllers, models, interfaces, services - (controller it acts like a mediator between user and application, Model contains definition of a request like a login form contains email and password etc, Interface acts like a mediator between controller and service, using interfaces we can change the rquest to that need be perform)
-Service: Service perform the actions like CRUD operations or any database transcations)
+2. Create controllers, models, interfaces, services - (controller it acts like a mediator between user and application, Model contains definition of a request like a login form contains email and password etc, Interface acts like a mediator between controller and service, using interfaces we can change the rquest to that need be perform) Service: Service perform the actions like CRUD operations or any database transcations)
 3. Configure database in .net for CRUD operations.
 (We use sql server and entity framework and scaffolding is used for generating database releated class)
 4. Use Entity Framework for all database transcations (We used EF, to perform transcations with databse usign LINQ)
 5. Create Authentication and Authorization based access to the endpoints (Preven aunthorized users accessing the API endpoints)
 6. Build Application

-[Challagundla Sitaram 10629290]- Database and Deployment
+**[Challagundla Sitaram 10629290]**- Database and Deployment
 1. Create database and tables with various data types like varchar, datetime, int etc. (Used MSSQL to create databse and tables and used data types as per the requriments))
 2. Design the data flow into the tables as per the requirement (create primary key and data flow sequences, which data to be insert into which tables)
 3. Create a Server in AWS for hosting both front end and backend (Created windows server in AWS for hosting the frotn end abd backend)
-4. Configure IIS & databse servers along with SSL  from Let's Encrypt (We used IIS for web server and MSSQL for database so installaed and configured both services)
+4. Configure IIS & database servers along with SSL  from Let's Encrypt (We used IIS for web server and MSSQL for database so installaed and configured both services)
-5. Deploy the build in IIS server (Build from frontend and backend is published into webserver)
+5. Deploy the build in IIS server (Build from frotn end and backend is published into webserver)

-[Muppalla Vijaya Kumar 10626643]- Testing
+**[Muppalla Vijaya Kumar 10626643]**- Testing
 1. Understand the functional  requirements (Understand how the functinalities should work in the application e.g login, create account, create ticket)
-2. Create the test cases and test scenarios (test case is nothing but an action to need be formed on the functionalities, checking the expected behaviour can be test scenario. e.g how a login should work, how a create ticket should work ..etc.)
+2. Create the test cases and test scenarios (test case is nothing but an action to need be formed on the functionalities, checking the expected behavbiour can be test scenario. e.g how a login should work, how a create ticket should work ..etc.)
 3. Test the application as per the expected behaviour (Validate the expected behaviour from the functionality)
-4. Find functional bugs in both front end and backend (find the issues or bugs that arises during the tests scenarios/actions. e.g if the when valid username and password is used in login form and submitting he request.
-If no response is received it can be a bus which can be happened within backend or frontend) )
+4. Find functional bugs in both front end and backend (find the issues or bugs that arises during the tests scenarios/actions. e.g if the when valid username and password is used in login form and submitting he reqyest.
+If no response is received it can be a bus which can be happened withe rin backend or frontend) )
 5. Assist developer to fix the functional bugs (Discuss with the developer about the actions to peformed to identify the bug and assist the developer in fixing the bug)